What is artificial intelligence?

 What is the difference between Open Learning and Summer Programs?

-AI4ALL Summer Programs are designed to be intensive summer experiences on university campuses for high school students where AI professors and graduate students provide instruction and exposure to the AI research lab experience.
+AI4ALL Summer Programs are designed to be immersive summer experiences on university campuses for high school students where AI professors and graduate students provide instruction and exposure to the AI research lab experience.
 In addition to AI and Python instruction, Summer Programs also provide personal growth development to address the key barriers to the field that underrepresented students in AI face.

 High school students may participate in both AI4ALL Open Learning and AI4ALL Summer Programs.
 No prior AI experience is required or expected for either program.
 Learn more about Open Learning here and Summer Programs here.